Strategy and design for web, branding &

 You: Have a business with: a good idea, a good cause, or a good product, but you need to connect with your audience.

 Me: Branding and visual strategy expert that bridges the gap between your big ideas and your ideal audience.

 Us: Good together.
 I listen, strategize, and design successful brands and materials people fall for.

 What drives this train?
-Packing east coast hustle, west coast charm, a great eye (and ear for listening) and a love of design, I’m ready to go with a full studio of creative solutions.
-My headquarters has been in San Francisco’s Mission District for over 15 years.
-The belief that good design is more than style, it’s the substance and strategy that gets results.
-Ideal projects add something good to the community.
+Packing east coast hustle, west coast charm, I’m ready to go with a full studio of creative solutions.
+Based in San Francisco’s Mission District for over 15 years, I believe that good design is more than style, it’s the substance and strategy that gets results – the goal is for you to stand out, not just fit in.
 I aim to delight and deliver.